Truce: League and federation reach peace deal in Spain - WHIZ News

 The league and the federation previously argued over things such as the rescheduling of a suspended “clásico” match between Real Madrid and Barcelona and the league’s attempt to play a regular-season game in the United States.

-Neither the league nor the federation wanted to comment directly on the peace deal, referring to what was said by the government.
+The federation did not comment directly on the peace deal, referring to what was said by the government.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports